-PED 1830 SpTp: Performing Dance 2 credits, GE 8
+PED 1830 SpTp: Performing Dance

 Students in this course are exposed to dance, the most fundamental of the arts, and to its relationship to therapy.
 Dance involves direct expression through the body and can be used as an intimate and powerful medium for therapy.
 Based on the assumption that body and mind are interrelated, students explore the psychotherapeutic use of movement as a process that furthers the emotional, cognitive, and physical integration of the individual.